semolina-solutions/rules_ciq/README.md

 *   **Device Deployment**: Upload applications to physical Garmin devices via MTP (Media Transfer Protocol).
 *   **Log Retrieval**: Fetch debug logs from physical devices.
 *   **Release Packaging**: Export `.iq` files for submission to the Connect IQ Store.
+*   **App Store Assets**: Generate device-framed screenshots and optimized animated GIFs for the Connect IQ Store.
 *   **Multi-Device Management**: Use macros to generate build, test, and simulation targets for multiple devices at once.

 ## Limitations